cloudposse-terraform-components/aws-iam-service-linked-roles/src/README.md

 ## Service-Linked Roles for EC2 Spot and EC2 Spot Fleet

-**Note:** If you want to use EC2 Spot or Spot Fleet, you will need to provision the following Service-Linked Roles:
+If you want to use EC2 Spot or Spot Fleet, you will need to provision the following Service-Linked Roles:

 - Service-Linked Role for EC2 Spot
 - Service-Linked Role for EC2 Spot Fleet

 This is only necessary if this is the first time you're using EC2 Spot and Spot Fleet in the account.

-Note that if the Service-Linked Roles already exist in the AWS account (if you used EC2 Spot or Spot Fleet before), and you try to provision them again, you will see the following errors:
+Note that if the Service-Linked Roles already exist in the AWS account (for example, if you used EC2 Spot or Spot Fleet before), and you try to provision them again, you will see errors like the following:

 ```text
 An error occurred (InvalidInput) when calling the CreateServiceLinkedRole operation: